nsr-19/travel-planner/readme.md

 ### Flight Search
 ```
-User: "Find flights from NYC to London on December 15th"
+User: "Find flights from NYC to London on December 15th, 2025"
 Agent: [Searches real-time flight data and presents options]
 ```

 ### Hotel Booking
 ```
-User: "Find 4-star hotels in Paris for January 10-15"
+User: "Find 4-star hotels in Paris for Jul, 10-15 2015 for 1 adult"
 Agent: [Shows available hotels with prices and amenities]
 ```